dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 The engineer tasked with reducing customer onboarding exceptions is unlikely to understand the relationship of this workstream with company margins - they may or may not even know what Tier 2 support is.
 The great game of corporate telephone can easily send them down the wrong road.
 For example, suppose the engineer reviews recent customer onboarding exceptions, identifies a flaky service dependency as a common root cause, and then writes a design to remove the dependency.
 This will likely read as a solid plan to someone reviewing the design at a surface level.

 But perhaps the specific exceptions triggered by this flaky service dependency do not require Tier 2 support to resolve!
-Then fixing these exceptions is not required to remove Tier 2 support, and the engineer's plan is sideways to the key business goal.
+Then fixing these exceptions will not remove Tier 2 support, and the engineer's plan will not help the key business goal.

 ![Tier 2 support required breakdown](/img/tier2-support-required-breakdown.png)